 There are 6 main parts to semen analysis:

 How many milliliters were produced?
 Normal is between 1.5 – 5 mL, or between ¼ – 1 teaspoon.
 Low volumes can indicate a blockage or dysfunction in the seminal vesicles or prostate.

 How many million sperm per milliliter were produced?
 The normal is approximately 15-20 million or higher.
 Lower numbers may indicate that sperm is being blocked from coming out, or that the testicles are not producing sperm they way they should.

 How many moving sperm are present?
-This should be somewhere above 40 – 50% depending on the system used for analysis.
-A lower number may indicate that there is toxin exposure such as smoking, alcohol, chemicals from a job or hobby and caffeine.
+This should be somewhere above 40 – 50%, depending on the system used for analysis.
+A lower number may indicate that there is toxin exposure such as smoking, alcohol, caffeine, or chemicals from a job or hobby.
 Low motility can also indicate hormonal problems or a varicocele (varicose veins in the scrotum).